-“The Haunting of Hill House” creator Mike Flanagan and executive producer Trevor Macy have signed a multi-year overall television deal with Netflix, the streamer announced Thursday.
+“The Haunting of Hill House” creator Mike Flanagan and executive producer Trevor Macy have signed a multi-year overall television deal with Netflix, the streaming service said Thursday.

 And yes, as part of that pact, the service has renewed Flanagan and Macy’s horror series — now labeled an “anthology” — for a second season.
 But “The Haunting’s” return doesn’t equal the Crain family’s return.